 - 1/2 teaspoon baking powder; use gluten-free if following a gluten-free diet

 - 2 large eggs, at room temperature

 - 8 ounces (225 g) lactose-free cream cheese, such as Green Valley Organics

 - 1 tablespoon gluten-free all-purpose flour, such as Bob’s Red Mill Gluten-Free 1 to 1 Baking Flour

-- Alternately dollop the cream cheese mixture and the reserved brownie mixture by large spoonfuls here and there all over the brownie batter already in the pan.
+Alternately dollop the cream cheese mixture and the reserved brownie mixture by large spoonfuls here and there all over the brownie batter already in the pan.
 Draw a butter knife through both dolloped batters to create pretty swirls.
-Don’t over swirl or you will loose the dramatic effect.
+Don’t over swirl or you will lose the dramatic effect.

 If You Can Tolerate

 - Fructans: If you have passed the wheat fructan Challenge, feel free to use regular all-purpose flour.
 Use the weight amounts for best equivalents.

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.